How to Identify Primary and Secondary Research Articles

 Primary Research Articles

-• Look for words indicating that the authors themselves "measured" or "analyzed" or "Investigated" the topic at hand.
+- Look for words indicating that the authors "measured" or "analyzed" or "Investigated" the topic at hand.

 Secondary Research Articles

-Secondary research articles analyze, summarize, or interpret existing research findings from other primary studies.
-"Review" articles are the most common type of secondary research in the health sciences.
+Secondary research articles summarize, interpret, or analyze findings from existing primary studies.
+"Review" articles are the most common type of secondary research articles in the sciences.

 Examples: Determining Primary versus Secondary Using the Database Abstract